-The Environmental Monitoring and Science Division (EMSD) is responsible for monitoring, evaluating and reporting on key air, water, land and biodiversity indicators.
-The division’s mandate is to provide open and transparent access to scientific data and information on the condition of Alberta’s environment, including specific indicators as well as cumulative effects, both provincially and in specific locations.
+Alberta’s environmental science program is responsible for monitoring, evaluating and reporting on key air, water, land and biodiversity indicators to provide open and transparent access to scientific data and information on the condition of Alberta’s environment, including specific indicators as well as cumulative effects, both provincially and in specific locations.

 - Based on sound science and evidence.

 - Presented in a timely, open and transparent manner.